w4af/w4af/README.md

 At time of writing, most of the core unit tests are running and passing:

 ```
-nosetests -A "not moth and not internet and not fails and not git and not gui and not suspect and not integration and not ci_ignore" -x -v .
+nosetests -A "not moth and not fails and not git and not gui and not suspect and not integration and not ci_ignore" -x -v .
 ```

 You might have some limited success running scans with the current code, but very likely it will fail with mysterious errors.
 More updates as they become available.